stevendifalco/website_copy/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name:  University of Connecticu
+- name:  University of Connecticut
   url: ""

 # Short bio (displayed in user profile at end of posts)